 New Zealand has the highest death rate from melanoma in the world.
 New Zealand has a low pollution level, and less o-zone (the protective layer surrounding the earth from the suns UV rays), meaning it is a lot easier to get sunburnt that other parts of the world.
 Each year 200 people die from melanoma and another 50 die from other preventable skin cancers.
 Always remember to apply sunscreen regularly.

-The only other danger to foreign nationals is extreme sports.
+The only other major danger to foreign nationals is the extreme sports in New Zealand.
 Make sure you are properly informed of the dangers involved and the safety requirements.

 For more information check the Foreign and Commonwealth Office.

 The number to call in an emergency is 111 and can be dialled from any telephone in New Zealand free of charge.
 This number will connect you with emergency operators for the ambulance service, fire brigade or police.
 The first question that the operator will ask is which service you need.

 If you have a mobile phone obtained outside New Zealand, using the universal emergency number 112 is a better idea.
 Using 112 will use any available network, will work even if your phone is not roaming, and will work even if the phone does not have a SIM.